-Being a grown-up sucks.
-You have bills, deadlines, responsibilities, bad hair and diets… The list can go on really.
+Being grown-up sucks.
+You have bills, deadlines, responsibilities, bad hair, and diets… The list can go on really.
 There was a time when none of these things mattered when the only pending deadline was the storybook session before bed.
 A time when we fought with wooden swords and pretended we were princesses and pirates.
 Now, as those memories blur, we escape these demands and nuances when we travel.
-We travel to explore, to grow our minds and enrich our lives.
-We travel for that much-needed break, from the grind, to for fill our wander lusting heart’s desires.
+We travel to explore, to grow our minds, and enrich our lives.
+We travel for that much-needed break, from the grind, to fill our wander lusting heart’s desires.
 We travel to keep dreaming and, we dream so we can believe that all the shit we take at work is for a purpose.

 “growing up is simply getting old.
 Growing up is when you don’t believe anymore”